Formation and evolution of binary black holes in $N$-body simulations of star clusters with up to two million stars: Binary black hole Formation and Merger

 We have shown in the previous sections that a significant fraction of primordial BBHs can be affected by dynamical encounters in the cluster, and that despite this the number of mergers is consistent with the same binaries evolving in isolation.
 However, it is likely that the binary orbital parameters of this affected population differ compared to the unaffected BBHs.
 To investigate this, we compute the distributions of component masses, mass ratio, merger time and eccentricity.
 We split up the mergers in dynamically formed BBHs, primordial BBHs that are affected by the cluster (where we take affected BBHs as those with $\Delta t_{\mathrm{delay}}\leq50\%$) and primordial BBHs unaffected by the cluster.
 These distributions are plotted in Fig.~\ref{fig:BBHDists}.

-For each parameter we take the affected and unaffected population and perform an Anderson-Darling k-sample test \citep{scholz_k-sample_1987} to test whether the samples from the two populations are drawn from the same distribution.
-We show the p-value from this test on each of the distribution plots.
+For each parameter we take the affected and unaffected population and perform an Anderson-Darling (AD) k-sample test \citep{scholz_k-sample_1987} to test whether the samples from the two populations are drawn from the same distribution.
+We opt for the AD test since this gives more weight to the tails of the distribution compared to other tests (such as the Kolmogorov-Smirnov test).
+The p-value from this test is shown on each of the distribution plots.
 Our results show that at the 95\% level, the unaffected and affected population are sampled from different distributions for every parameter.
 Further, the secondary mass and eccentricity samples for the two populations are sufficiently different at the 99\% level.

-The eccentricity distribution in Fig.~\ref{fig:BBHDists} shows that the affected BBHs are typically more eccentric than the unaffected BBHs.
+The bottom panel in Fig.~\ref{fig:BBHDists} shows the eccentricity measured at the moment the binary decouples from the cluster dynamics, which is determined as described in Section~\ref{sec:methods}.
+The distribution shows that the affected BBHs are typically more eccentric than the unaffected BBHs.
 This is likely due to dynamical encounters within the cluster.
 It is typically assumed that on average eccentricity induced through single-binary encounters should follow a thermal distribution (shown by the black line in the plot) \citep{heggie_binary_1975}.
 However, we see that the affected BBH population does not follow this relation.
 A reasonable explanation for this is that dynamical encounters did not have enough time to fully thermalise the distribution before GW energy loss leads to orbital circularisation.
 However, the effect of encounters is still significant enough that the eccentricity distribution of the affected population can be distinguished from the unaffected one.
 As a caveat to this analysis, we stress that these differences might at least partly explained by the different natal kick magnitude and direction that are drawn randomly from the assumed distributions.
 However, following the analysis in Section~\ref{sec:Dynms} this is unlikely.